Asman2010/LLaMA-GPT-3/README.md

+# LLaMA-GPT-3

+A Streamlit application that allows users to chat with the LLaMA3 language model using the Groq API.

+# Project Credits

-# Shout out to a16z-infra!
+Shout out to a16z-infra!
 Our LLaMA GPT-3 model is forked from https://github.com/a16z-infra/llama2-chatbot.
 We've taken these incredible projects and added our own special sauce to make them even more powerful and user-friendly! 🧪✨

-# LLaMA-GPT-3

-A Streamlit application that allows users to chat with the LLaMA3 language model using the Groq API.

 ## Features